-Strimmer aside, one job which has become a more pressing concern is the rebuilding of the low retaining wall between the colliery site and pump house cottage.
-With agreed removal of privet hedging, the damage to the stone block wall was clear, and further earth movement hasn’t helped, so it was decided to take part of it down dig out the earth and re-site the sandstone block – the wall itself is likey a re-use of materials from the boilerhouses which dominated the front of the site until the 1920s.
+Strimmer aside, one job which has become a more pressing concern is the rebuilding of the low retaining wall between the colliery site and Pump House Cottage.
+As part of our work to support Hemingfield’s Hidden Histories project, funded by the National Lottery Heritage Fund to secure Pump House Cottage, we had permission to remove the old privet hedging.
+With it gone, the damage to the underlying stone block wall was clear, and further earth movement hasn’t helped, so it was decided to take part of it down, dig out the earth and re-site the sandstone blocks – the wall itself is likely a re-use of materials from the boilerhouses which dominated the front of the site until the 1920s.

 Cometh the task, cometh the volunteers.
 John stepped forward and set to repairing the wall while others tidying up around the site and removed a final few stumps.

 John’s efforts attracted many admiring compliments on his handiwork; tongue in cheek suggestions of rebuilding the whole length being politely, but firmly, declined.